 “It’s like any other type of fishing,” he said.
 “We’ve got a lot of guys who do quite well with the basic essentials, but more anglers are discovering innovations in ice tackle make them more efficient and comfortable on the ice.”

 So what are those innovations and how much do they cost?
-Here’s a look at some of the latest trends:
+Here’s a look at some of the latest trends in technology:

 • Electronics: You can still buy a flasher style graph for around $300 that will show you fish, but many anglers are gravitating to multi-purpose electronics with flasher/graph and even GPS and mapping combined.
 Those units are priced $500 or more.